Tomasz Frankowski

 Tomasz Frankowski ([ˈtɔmaʂ fraŋˈkɔfskʲi]; born 16 August 1974) is a Polish former professional footballer who played as a striker.
 With 168 goals in 302 matches in Polish Ekstraklasa he is the league's third all-time scorer and was top league goalscorer four times.

 Frankowski achieved his greatest success at Wisła Kraków of Poland, where he helped fire them to a collection of domestic honours.
 He also played in France, Japan, Spain, England, and the United States.

 He was capped 22 times for the Poland national team, scoring ten goals.
 After his retirement, he was elected to the European Parliament for the Civic Platform in 2019.

 Club career

 Early years and Wisła Kraków

 As a native of Białystok, Frankowski began his career with his home town team Jagiellonia Białystok in 1991, before heading for France to play for RC Strasbourg (1993–1996), followed by a brief stint at Nagoya Grampus Eight of Japan (1996).
 He then returned to France to play for CFP Poitiers (1996–1997) and FC Martigues (1997–1998), before returning to his home country to play for Wisła Kraków.

-His time at Wisła brought him his greatest successes, he helped the club win five Polish Championship titles (in 1999, 2001, 2003, 2004, 2005), two Polish Cups (in 2002 and 2003), and a Polish SuperCup in 2001.
+His time at Wisła brought him his greatest successes, he helped the club win five Polish Championship titles (in 1999, 2001, 2003, 2004, 2005), two Polish Cups (in 2002 and 2003), and a Polish Super Cup in 2001.
 He was also the league's top scorer three times: with Wisla in 1999, 2001, and 2005 and with Jagiellonia in 2011.